SirCryptic/phisherprice/README.md

 **- [ x ] How do i run the script?**

--  Type `sudo phisherprice.sh` in any terminal
+- `sudo phisherprice.sh` in any terminal

 ```
 replace "REPLACE_ME_WITH_YOUR_API_KEY" with your api keys the list of api's is below you will also find info about this on the wiki page eventually